 Where to eat oysters in Carnac?
 Chez Stephan Ostréiculteur

-This oyster farmer offers oysters born at sea but also other shellfish and crustaceans.
-You can come on-site to taste them or to buy them directly from the producer.
-You can specifically taste flat Brittany oysters.
-I recommend them to you because they are truly delicious; I found them more subtle and with a slight nutty taste.
-This was a style of oyster that we had a lot in the past and which has somewhat disappeared today in favor of hollow oysters that appeared in France in the late 60s.
-Today, we find about 90% hollow oysters and only 10% flat oysters (because they are more fragile and reproduce in cooler water).
+This oyster farmer offers oysters born at sea as well as other shellfish and crustaceans.
+You can come on-site to taste them or buy them directly from the producer.
+You can specifically try Brittany flat oysters there.
+I recommend them because they are truly delicious; I found them more subtle with a slight hazelnut taste.
+It was a style of oyster that was very common in the past and has somewhat disappeared today in favor of cupped oysters, which appeared in France in the late 60s.
+Today, we find about 90% cupped oysters and only 10% flat oysters (because they are more fragile and they reproduce in colder water).

-Furthermore, the best time to eat oysters is autumn and winter, starting in October.
-The address therefore offers retail sales and also tastings on-site (which is what we did).
-And for information, this oyster farmer located in the small port of Anse du Pô also offers oyster tours in the high season (registration at the Carnac Tourist Office).
+Furthermore, the best time to eat oysters is autumn and winter, starting from October.
+The establishment therefore offers retail sales and also on-site tastings (which is what we did).
+And for information, this oyster farmer located in the small port of Anse du Pô also offers oyster farm tours in high season (registration at the Carnac tourist office).

 Stephan Ostréiculteur